Eran-BA/PoT/DEEP_SUPERVISION_GUIDE.md

 📊 **Either outcome is publishable:**
 - If helps → "PoH w/ deep supervision achieves X% improvement"
 - If not → "PoH adapts computation to task complexity" (honest evaluation)

+📖 **Theory:**
+For mathematical justification of gradient modes, see **[GRADIENT_MODES_THEORY.md](GRADIENT_MODES_THEORY.md)**
+- When last-iterate is theoretically justified (contractive dynamics)
+- Why it works for both Sudoku (HRM) and dependency parsing
+- Implicit gradient view and Neumann series expansion
+- Memory vs accuracy tradeoffs

 🚀 **Ready to run experiments!**